binarapps/baca-react-native-template/docs/docs/tutorials/SCRIPTS.md

 ```

 You can easily share this with testers or clients, thanks to that users will be sure what version is currently in the app.

+## Generate icon types

+This script has to be executed when new icons where added to the icomoon.ttf icons set in case to provide proper types for components which use icons.

+If script won't be executed typescript will throw an error when trying to use newly added icon.